yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 ## Important first caveats

-Please note, it is possible (indeed, likely) that we will discover bugs in the testing code, or make changes to the project requirements mid-project.
-If that happens, we'll release different versions of the testing code and we'll use only the latest version when grading your project at the end of the semester.
+Please note, it is *a certainty* that we will make changes to the project requirements mid-project.
+Also, we will find bugs and deficiencies in this code.
+When, we'll release different versions of the testing code and we'll use only the latest version when grading your project at the end of the semester.

 ## Running the tests